Responsible Pet Relationships

 The Story of Cocoa - A Lucky Dog

-Recently, I spoke with a gentleman who brings his Labrador retriever to a park near my office on a daily basis.
-He walks with the Lab and gives the dog time to sniff all his favorite spots.
+I recently spoke with a gentleman who brings his labrador retriever to a park near my office on a daily basis.
+He walks with the lab and gives the dog time to sniff all his favorite spots.

 He says Cocoa loves to come to the park and won’t let him miss a day!

-But the outings are good for Cocoa’s owner, too.
-And he said he loves the quiet time, which he uses to get some exercise and check out the beautiful landscape.
+But the outings are good for Cocoa’s owner, too, and he said he loves the quiet time, which he uses to get some exercise and check out the beautiful landscape.
 Sometimes when I drive up to the office in the morning, I see Cocoa and his owner relaxing under a spreading oak tree.
 They seem so happy.

 Ah, the simple life . . . it's good.

 Cocoa’s owner is retired and widowed.
 He describes Cocoa as one of his best friends, and one of the reasons he was able to deal with his wife’s passing so well.
 When Cocoa goes to the park, he is all eyes and ears, and full of excitement.
 His owner delights in watching him pursue a squirrel or follow the scent of a groundhog, or gently nose a butterfly on a lily.
-Talk about one of the greatest Pet Relationships!
+Talk about one of the greatest pet relationships!

 In Sum